San Francisco AIDS Foundation begins administering COVID-19 vaccines

 “San Francisco AIDS Foundation has been on the front lines of the COVID-19 pandemic providing essential health services to our community.
 We’re protecting our staff so that they can continue to protect you, and keep services open,” said Joe Hollendoner, CEO of San Francisco AIDS Foundation.
 “Our staff haven’t missed a day of service since the pandemic began.
 Today’s announcement means that COVID-19 won’t slow us down now.”

-San Francisco is currently in Phase 1a of vaccine administration because of limited vaccine supply, which designates vaccination for individuals providing direct health care and those supporting onsite health care.
+On January 26, San Francisco was in Phase 1a of vaccine administration because of limited vaccine supply, which designates vaccination for individuals providing direct health care and those supporting onsite health care.
 As guidance changes, SFAF will modify its vaccination efforts.
+For the latest information about vaccine eligibility, visit https://sf.gov/covid-19-vaccine-san-francisco and https://myturn.ca.gov/.

 “Once SFDPH approves vaccine administration to broader groups, we will be supporting efforts to provide vaccination for community members, prioritizing people experiencing homelessness, people who use drugs, and BIPOC individuals,” said Janessa Broussard, NP, vice president of medical affairs at SFAF.